 Most young people who try drugs or alcohol do not develop substance use problems.
 For some, it can become a problem.

 During your teenage and young adult years, you will likely be faced with decisions about drinking or using other drugs.
-Adolescence and young adulthood is a time for trying new things, and deciding whether to use alcohol and other drugs is a personal decision.
+Adolescence is a time for trying new things, and deciding whether to use alcohol and other drugs is a personal decision.
 The decisions that you make can have an impact not only on yourself, but on others in your life as well.
-Some young people will choose not to use substances, others will try them and decide not to use again, and a small percentage will continue to use.
+Some young people will choose not to use substances, others will try them and decide not to use again, and some will continue to use.

 - illegal or street drugs (examples include marijuana, ecstasy, cocaine, heroin, or crystal meth)

 - prescription drugs which are used in a non-medical way (in a way not prescribed by a doctor)

 - over-the-counter medicines which are used for recreational rather than medical purpose